pandas-dev/pandas/doc/source/timeseries.rst

    d - Week()

-``normalize`` option will be effective for addition and subtraction.
+The ``normalize`` option will be effective for addition and subtraction.

 .. ipython:: python